qmk/qmk_firmware/keyboards/handwired/snatchpad/readme.md

 ![snatchpad etch-a-sketch macropad](https://github.com/xia0/keeb_files/blob/main/snatchpad/images/20220213_0004.jpg?raw=true)

 A 6-key macropad with 2 rotary encoders intended for use as a pointing device.
-[Vial](https://github.com/vial-kb/vial-qmk) can be used to remap the encoders.

 In addition to the 3d printed parts and microcontroller, the following hardware is required:
 * 4 * 3x3 mm heated inserts